xzheng42/corgi-examples/README.md

 Notes:

 - The master script (`run_all_rscripts.R`) has instructions for running the code.
-In each R script, users need to specify the input and/or output directories.
+In each R script, users need to specify the input and/or output directories and may need to install additional packages.

 - Data can be assessed in [*data/*](https://github.com/xzheng42/corgi-examples/tree/main/data).
   The folder contains Bunger Hills' shape files (bh), landscape data (dem), climate reanalysis (ear5-land), and moss data (moss).